A budget is an effective way of organising your money to see:

-Expenses you need to consider:
+Expenses to consider:

-- Recurring expenses - weekly travel, monthly rent, quarterly gas bills
+- recurring expenses - weekly travel, monthly rent, quarterly gas bills

-- Yearly or one-off expenses (course fees, insurance, etc)
+- yearly or one-off expenses (course fees, insurance, etc)

-- Unexpected costs such as accidents or illness
+- unexpected costs such as accidents or illness

-- Lifestyle choices including entertainment and savings.
+- lifestyle choices including entertainment and savings.

 Preparing a budget